 Maturity and Mating of Neocaridina shrimp

-Red cherry shrimp usually reached maturity at around 75 days old with the length about 2.3±0.2 cm.
+Red cherry shrimp usually reached maturity at around 75 days old with a length of about 2.3±0.2 cm.
 When they reach maturity, we can see:

-- An orange colored ovaries through the cephalothorax region of the females ( 1).
+- Orange-colored ovaries through the cephalothorax region of the females ( 1).

 - That the males have an appendix masculina on the second pleopod ( 2).

 A mature female picks up eggs in the ovary, which is located at the junction of the cephalothorax (carapax) with the tail (abdomen).
 For a characteristic location and a special form, aquarists call the ovaries a “saddle”.
 The mating process usually takes place in 1-3 day(s) after the introduction of male and female into the same tank.